siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 $$
 U+U=0
-\qquad(d=-1).
+\qquad(\kappa=-1).
 $$

 This is cancellation to the zero boundary, not passage into negative ultrareal value.

-## The Descriptor

-The descriptor records the relation required by the quantities being joined.
-In the simplest bounded scale:
+## Coefficients Are Reductions

+An interaction descriptor may encode angular, hyperbolic, weighted, tangential, or otherwise structured relation data.
+The formal requirement is not that every descriptor reduce to a scalar coefficient.
+The formal requirement is
+admissibility: the joined value must remain an ultrareal.

+The important order is:

 $$
--1\le d\le1.
+U+V := (u+v)^2
 $$

-The endpoints have clear meanings:
+first, and only then, when the inner-state algebra permits it:

 $$
-d=1 \quad\text{aligned},\qquad
-d=0 \quad\text{non-interacting},\qquad
-d=-1 \quad\text{opposed}.
+d(U,V)=uv+vu \rightsquigarrow 2\kappa uv.
 $$

-Other descriptor systems are possible.
-A descriptor may encode angular, hyperbolic, weighted, tangential, or otherwise structured relation data.
-The formal requirement is not that every descriptor be angular.
-The formal requirement is admissibility: the joined value must remain an ultrareal.
+Thus $2\kappa uv$ is not the definition of addition.
+It is a common scalar form of the interaction descriptor.

-## Basic Laws In The Fixed-Descriptor Cases
+## Basic Laws

-For the recovered ordinary case, upper-case addition agrees with ordinary addition of visible values:

-$$
-U+V=u^2+v^2.
-$$

-It is commutative and associative because ordinary addition is commutative and associative.

-For fully aligned joining, the operation is also commutative and associative:
+For fully aligned joining in a commutative and associative inner-state setting, addition has the familiar laws:

 $$
 U+V=(u+v)^2=(v+u)^2=V+U.